-(dashed line), an hour later.
-The radar data (blue dotted line) does not show such an obvious data.
-The cause for this is not known, it could be due to the raingauges recording random small scale intense precipitation on a smaller scale than the model can resolve.
+not known, it could be due to the raingauges recording random small-scale intense precipitation on a smaller scale than the model can resolve.
 For the peak precipitation, the 12 km run predicts the lowest area averaged intensity which is lower than the MIDAS data.
-The 4 km and 1.5 km runs both predict intensities similar to the MIDAS data, all of which predict an area averaged intensity 1.5 mm/hr lower than the EA data for a period of several hours, therefore predicting a much lower cumulative precipitation total compared to the EA data.
+The 4 and 1.5 km runs both predict intensities similar to the MIDAS data, all of which predict an area averaged intensity 1.5 mm/hr lower than the EA data for a period of several hours, therefore predicting a much lower cumulative precipitation total compared to the EA data.